Azure/cloud-scale-data-for-devs-guide/docs/foreword.md

 Throughout this guide, we'll examine a pet store eCommerce scenario to showcase Azure platforms.
 In this example, a fictional company called Contoso has acquired an online pet supplies store that's considering migrating their Java eCommerce platform to Azure.

-## New Azure Digital Customer Experience Limited-Time Trial
+## Build Your Apps for Free on Azure

-To help kickstart your Java for Azure Cosmos DB experience, Microsoft Azure is offering extended features and functionality in the free tier as a limited time offer.
-The new and enhanced Azure free tier now includes:
+Start building your next Java app with Azure by taking advantage of the free app, data, and AI services.
+New Azure customers can sign up for an Azure Free Account to take advantage of additional free offerings.
+[Visit the Azure Free Account page for more details](https://azure.microsoft.com/free/).

-* Azure Cosmos DB 1,000 RUs + 25GB Storage (monthly)
+* Azure Cosmos DB 1000 RU/s + 25GB Storage (monthly)
 * Azure DevOps with unlimited private Git Repos for up to 5 users
 * Azure Kubernetes Services (AKS) with free Cluster Management
 * Azure Functions with up to 1M requests for free
-* Azure Cognitive Services for free up to 5,000 transactions
+* Azure Cognitive Services up to 30,000 transactions free

 [Next &#124; Introduction to NoSQL](intro-nosql.md){: .btn .btn-primary .btn-lg }